 Enthusiast Gaming to Attend UBS and Benchmark Company Conferences

-LOS ANGELES, Nov.
-28, 2022 (GLOBE NEWSWIRE) -- Enthusiast Gaming Holdings Inc. EGLXEGLX, ("Enthusiast Gaming" or the "Company"), an integrated gaming entertainment company, is pleased to announce its participation in the UBS Global TMT Conference and the Benchmark Company's Discovery Conference.
+/EIN News/ -- LOS ANGELES, Nov.
+28, 2022 (GLOBE NEWSWIRE) -- Enthusiast Gaming Holdings Inc. (NASDAQ:EGLX; TSX:EGLX), (“Enthusiast Gaming” or the “Company”), an integrated gaming entertainment company, is pleased to announce its participation in the UBS Global TMT Conference and the Benchmark Company’s Discovery Conference.

 Management from Enthusiast Gaming will participate in one-on-one meetings with institutional investors at the Benchmark Company’s Discovery Conference on December 1, 2022, and the UBS Global TMT Conference on December 5, 2022.